avdgaag/rpub/README.md

 ### Basics

-ePubs are basically collections of HTML files, combined in a single archive according to a set of predefined rules. rPub generates these files for you from simple text files written in [Markdown][], a very readable markup language created by [John Gruber][].
+ePubs are basically collections of HTML files, combined in a single archive according to a set of predefined rules.
+Rpub generates these files for you from simple text files written in [Markdown][], a very readable markup language created by [John Gruber][].
 This very README file is an example of a Markdown document.